andromedarabbit/awesome-startup-tools/README.md

 ## DevOps

-* [CodeShip](https://codeship.com/) is one of the best continuous integration service and its Docker support might be the best one in the same industry:
+* [CodeShip](https://codeship.com/) is one of the best continuous integration service and its Docker support might be the best one in the this industry:
   * Build automation based on Docker is little bit harder to implement comparing to the traditional one.
   * If you think it is not affordable, just use your machine instead of CodeShip service.
 All you need is [Jet](https://codeship.com/documentation/docker/installation/).
 With this build tool, you can set up your own Docker-based build system.